Quentin Dupieux: Return to France

 In March 2023, Dupieux commented, "I am now at the stage where I can write whatever I want in the knowledge that I will find some nice people to join me on the journey.
 I have actually been able to make at least three movies with good budgets.
 Now I have that status I am not going to let it go.
 I am forcing the industry to take note: I keep saying I have another one and now here's another one.
 At some point it will end, so I know it is now or never."
 In February 2024, he said: "I could do three a year, it would be fun!
 What is happening to me today, I have been waiting for a long time."

 In 2023, he again released two films.
 The first, Yannick, was released in August 2023 in French theaters and starred Raphaël Quenard in the title role.
 The second, Daaaaaalí!, described as "a real fake biopic" on Salvador Dalí, premiered out of competition at the 80th Venice International Film Festival, and was released in French theaters in 2024.

 In an August 2023 interview with Le Monde, Dupieux revealed that he had completed a screenplay for a film entitled Braces.

 In January 2024, Léa Seydoux revealed in an interview with Télérama that she had already completed filming for an unannounced new film by Dupieux, The Second Act, which also stars Vincent Lindon, Louis Garrel and Raphaël Quenard.
 The film premiered at the Cannes Film Festival on 14 May 2024 and was released theatrically on the same day.
+In 2026, he announced a new animated film, Le Vertige, in which a low poly character realizes he's in a simulation.